 Within a few months we had the design completed and Phil Sawyer began making hard parts which were fitted to our mock up engine.
 We began to feel confident that the conversion would work perfectly.
 So much so that I went back to Europe and negotiated the purchase of an engine.
 Word spread among our friends and quickly a volume discount was worked out so that within a day or two the quantity being ordered changed from one engine to 3.
 Then a dozen engines then two dozen.
 Eventually I purchased two warehouses full of 54 engines.
 Vince and I flew over and personally helped run a group of a dozen engines on a WWII era military dynamometer.

 Over the next 8 or 10 years we marine converted ten Rolls Royce Meteor engines and sold a great number of spares to those who bought conversions.
 The engines have proven trouble free for hundreds of hours of operation.
 After ten marine engines, our machinist who was instrumental in the development and assembly of the engines, died of a long struggling illness and we decided that the fun was gone and we no wish to do any more.
 We have sold many of the yellow military rebuilt engines for a variety of purposes.
 Since many of the parts are interchangeable with the Rolls-Royce Merlin, the highest use for these engines, may turn out to be stripped for parts to support the surviving Merlins to keep Spitfires and P51-D Mustangs flying.
 We have sold nearly all of the Rolls Meteor engines from our inventory and now have less than half a dozen remaining.
 They are Zero Time rebuilt engines like new inside.
-The price for military rebuilt Meteor engines is $15,000 FOB Laconia, NH.
-Feel free to inquire.
+Please inquire for current pricing.
 We can help customers to have engines shipped anywhere.